psychdatascience/FDS-CourseOne/tu004_IntroToFileSystem.md

 ### The UNIX File System Hierarchy

-Above, we took a dive into our local file system.
-We have not really explained what is a File system and how it works.
-Here we will try to give an introduction to the local file system.
-We will not aim at being exhaustive but provide a first approximation.
+Above, we took a shallow dive into our home directory.
+We have not really talked about the "file system" and how it works.
+Here we will try to give an introduction to a typical file system.
+This is not meant to be exhaustive, but should give you a big picture of a file system's structure..

 Unix-like operating systems create use a File System with one root directory, and every file existing on the system is located under it somewhere.
 The structure of the UNIX File system is defined and is called Filesystem Hierarchy Standard (FHS).
 The FHS describes the conventions used for the layout of a UNIX operative system.